moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/getting-started.md

 Run `pnpm run dev` to enter watch mode.
 When you make changes to your extension, the extension will automatically be rebuilt, and you can reload your client (`Ctrl+R`) to load the new version of your extension.

 :::note
-Watch mode will need to be restarted if you edit the extension manifest, add/remove an entrypoint, or add/remove a Webpack module.
-If you delete an extension, entrypoint, or Webpack module, you should run `pnpm run clean` to clean up the remaining build output.
+Watch mode will need to be restarted when making certain changes or adding/removing new entrypoints.
+See [here](/ext-dev/pitfalls#restarting-dev-mode-is-required-in-some-scenarios) for more information.
 :::

 Try changing one of the logger messages, or maybe edit the example patch.
 Play around a bit and see what happens!